THE VOLGA GERMANS IN PORTLAND

 Picture

-After graduation, Don attended the University of Oregon where he played baseball and basketball for the legendary Howard Hobson, who coached both teams.
+After graduation, Don attended the University of Oregon and played baseball and basketball for the legendary Howard Hobson, who coached both teams.
 Don was a three-year letterman in both sports and was named captain of the basketball team in 1943.

-Don was diagnosed with Parkinson's disease in 1967 but continued coaching until early 1970.
-He died on May 7, 1970 at the Stanford University Medical Center while undergoing an experimental medical treatment.
+Don was diagnosed with Parkinson's in 1967, but continued coaching until early 1970.
+He died on May 7, 1970, at the Stanford University Medical Center while undergoing an experimental medical treatment.
 He was buried at Rest-Haven Memorial Park in Eugene.

 The University of Oregon Sports Hall of Fame offers high praise for Coach Kirsch: